Most Recently Updated Saturday, December 9th, 2017, Naming Someone Else’s Trust as Beneficiary of Your Will.

 What if a client wishes to make a gift in his or her Will into a trust formed by someone else?

-This question was addressed in an August 2006 Decree from the Orphans’ Court Division of the Court of Common Please of Chester County in the Estate of Elizabeth Harris, deceased.
+The court addressed the question by Decree from the Orphans’ Court Division of the Court of Common Pleas of Chester County in the Estate of Elizabeth Harris, deceased.
 Thinking this case may have interest to you, I have written the following short article.

 The relevant facts are as follows.
-Mrs. Elizabeth Harris died on December 17, 2003.
-Her Will gave her entire residuary estate to the Trustee of a trust created by her husband in 1980.
+At Mrs. Elizabeth Harris’ death, her Will gave her entire residuary estate to the Trustee of a trust created by her husband in 1980.
 After forming this trust, Mr. Harris died in 1983 and the trust sat empty ever since.
 Mr. Harris’ trust stated that all contributions to the trust were to be divided three ways, one share for each daughter from his marriage with Mrs. Harris and one share for his daughter from his first marriage.
-One of the daughters from the second marriage challenged the validity of the transfer from Mrs. Harris into the trust created by Mr. Harris arguing that because Mr. Harris did not fund the trust at his death it could not be later funded by his wife.
-She argued that only the children from the second marriage should inherit.
+One of the daughters from the second marriage challenged the validity of the transfer from Mrs. Harris into the trust created by her husband arguing that because Mr. Harris did not fund the trust at his death, it could not be later funded by his wife.
+She claimed that only the children from the second marriage should inherit.

-The executor of Mrs. Harris’ Will filed a Petition for Declaratory Judgment asking the court to interpret the terms of relevant documents and give guidance as to how the estate should be distributed.
+The executor of Mrs. Harris’ Will filed a Petition for Declaratory Judgment.
+Further, she asked the court to interpret the terms of relevant documents and give guidance for the estate’s distribution.

 The court ruled that Mrs. Harris could leave her residuary estate to a trust created by her husband many years prior even though it had sat empty for nearly two decades after his death.
-The fact that the trust was not funded was deemed irrelevant.
+The trust being unfunded was deemed irrelevant.